 The Committee’s regular meetings will occur on the third Tuesday of each month beginning at 9:30 a.m.
 The Committee will meet remotely until it is authorized to meet in person under the Mayor’s COVID-19-related emergency orders.
 Thereafter, the Committee will hold regular meetings at City Hall, Room ______.
 The Chair, or the Committee by majority vote at a meeting, may schedule a special meeting at any time, subject to applicable noticing requirements.

+Section 6.
+Future Agenda Items

+The agenda of each regular and special Committee meeting shall include an item for the Committee to discuss and approve items for future meeting agendas.

 Article VII – Voting and Abstention